 Are There Side Effects?

 Every woman will respond differently to pain medications in labor.
 What bothers one woman may cause no side effects in another.
 What follows are a list possible risks and side-effects caused by narcotic analgesics during labor (2).

 - Lower heart rate, respiratory rate, and blood pressure

 - Temporary slowing of labor progress

-Any pain medication that enters mom’s blood stream will pass through the placenta and on to baby.
+Any pain medication that enters mom’s bloodstream will pass through the placenta and on to baby.
 So if you’re feeling sleepy from a pain med, chances are that your baby is too.
-As with all pain meds during labor other than epidural medication, research has shown that their use is associated with negative effects on baby’s heart rate, lower Apgar scores, and respiratory depression at birth (3).
+As with all pain meds during labor other than epidural medication, research has shown that their use may be associated with negative effects on baby’s heart rate, lower Apgar scores, and respiratory depression at birth (3).

 It seems like oral narcotics would be a lot easier than an IV, so why don’t they use them instead?
 For starters, medications given through an IV provide pain relief much more quickly than ones given orally in a pill (4).
 Most laboring women want immediate pain relief and are not interested in waiting for half an hour for a pill to kick in.